cgswong/docker-elasticsearch/README.md

 docker run -d -p 9200:9200 -p 9300:9300 --name elasticsearch cgswong/elasticsearch
 ```

-#### Attach Persistent/Shared Storage
+To start a container with attached persistent/shared storage

-  1. Create a mountable data directory `<data-dir>` on the host.
-The base directory `/opt/esvol` is exposed as a volume within the container with data stored in `/opt/esvol/data`.
+  1. Create a mountable data directory `<data-dir>` on the host with a `data` directory.
+The base directory `/esvol` is exposed as a volume within the container with data stored in `/esvol/data`.

-  2. Create an Elasticsearch config file at `<data-dir>`/conf/elasticsearch.yml.
+  2. Create an Elasticsearch config file at `<data-dir>`/config/elasticsearch.yml.
 A sample file is:

     ```yml
     path: